Last updated 7th July, 2018

 Fantasy of achieving power and showing the world who they really are, having their name go down in history tips over into their reality, with planning and organizing to pull off the perfect revenge taking place for months.
 They don’t just snap; reach for a weapon and head on out shooting people.
 They plan, they collect, they scope out sites, assess different options until one day they put their planning into action.

 The mass murderer knows he will die and that is part of his plan.
 The majority of the time he will commit suicide once his mission has been achieved or he will force police to kill him through gunfire as one final act of defiance.

-Mental illness is not uncommon within mass killers but it is by far not the driving factor behind such acts.
-Furthermore, there can be a complex mix of personality disorders and mental health issues which combined increase paranoia, feed fantasies and delusions and can increase depressive and suicidal thoughts.
+Mental illness is not uncommon among mass killers but it is by far not the driving factor behind such acts.
+Furthermore, there can be a complex mix of personality disorders and mental health issues which combined increase paranoia, feed fantasies, and delusions and can increase depressive and suicidal thoughts.

 A further danger in media reporting is in their rush to find the headlines, be the first to report and highlight the ‘facts’, the truth can get masked.
 Assumptions are often made about motives or the lives of these individuals which are reported and repeated and take on a life of their own.
 The media have a huge influence on the public’s perception of an incident and what is reported heavily influence the public’s thoughts and opinions on a crime.

 This extends to potential mass killers who are reading the same reports as you and I. Young adolescents are particularly impressionable.
 When you have a young male who is feeling alienated, has anger and frustration at the world and may be thinking of carrying out such an attack, the acts of people before him; what they did, how they did it and what happened afterwards can be identified with and can give them a purpose and an aim.
 If they, for whatever reason, feel attracted by the attention received by others, they are more likely to go after this attention themselves.

 Why kill multiple people and then themselves?